-Lightspeed is currently CLOSED to general submissions, but we are currently open to submissions for our Women Destroy Fantasy special issue; see the special issue’s guidelines page for details.
-We’re not sure when we’ll reopen to general submissions, so please don’t query us about that; we’ll update this page when we do know.
+Lightspeed is currently CLOSED to general submissions.
+We’re not sure yet when we’ll reopen to general submissions, so please don’t query us about that; we’ll update this page when we do know.
 The earliest we will reopen is going to be sometime in Fall 2014.

 Instructions for submitting to Lightspeed follow.
 Please read everything on this page and read the magazine before submitting.

 Our submissions form asks for your name, email address, cover letter, story title, and story.
 Your cover letter should contain the length of your story, your publishing history, and any other relevant information (e.g, if you send us a hard sf story about black hole clusters and your doctoral dissertation was on black hole clusters, mention that).

 All stories should more or less be in standard manuscript format and can be submitted in either .RTF or .DOC format.
 Use our Contact Us form for all fiction-related inquiries, or if you have any trouble using our online submission system.
 After you have submitted your story, a tracking number will be displayed and an automated email confirmation containing this information will be sent to you.
 If you have not received this use our Contact Us form to let us know.
 Your tracking number will allow you to monitor the status of your submission through our website, so please make note of it.

 Lightspeed is seeking original science fiction and fantasy stories of 1500-7500 words.
 Stories of 5000 words or less are preferred.
 We pay 8¢/word for original fiction, on acceptance.
 To see which rights we’re seeking, please view our contract template for original fiction.

 All types of science fiction and fantasy are welcome.
 No subject should be considered off-limits, and we encourage writers to take chances with their fiction and push the envelope.